Villenneuve-Loubet, near Nice- week one

 The rain started as showers during the night but then slowly got worse as the morning progressed.
 By mid-morning it was heavy rain and thunderstorms.

 Sat indoors feeling bored I decided to take myself down the road to see if I could find an English newspaper to read.
 I set off in swimming shorts, 'T' shirt, Mac and flip-flops.
-My thinking being that the worst thing that can happen to me is come back with wet legs and lower swimming shorts.
+My thinking being that the worst thing that can happen to me is to come back with wet legs and swimming shorts.

 Needless to say I didn't bump in to anybody else on the way.
 As it turned out flip-flops were the ideal footwear as I could walk through the deep puddles without having to worry.
 I did manage to find a newsagents-cum-coffee-shop and there was just one English newspaper left - a Sunday Mail, and it had a very damp front page.
 Not to worry it was something to read and take my mind off our predicament.